 In search of a super moist and fluffy raspberry muffin flavored with lemon?
 Look no further!
 These Lemon Raspberry Muffins are so tasty and perfect for sharing.
 Every bite is bursting with juicy raspberries!
-They make a great breakfast on-the-go, fruity snack or easy dessert!
-You can make them with frozen or fresh raspberries and kefir or buttermilk!
+They make a great breakfast on-the-go, fruity snack, or easy dessert that can be whipped up in 30 minutes or less!

 Jump to: